Basic Information

 Profile

 Miki Tanikawa (Ph.D.) is a long-time journalist turned media scholar.
 For two decades, he was a journalist with the New York Times and International Herald Tribune, and served as contributing editor at the Economist Intelligence Unit in Tokyo.
-At the New York Times, he served as a Tokyo-based business news-reporter and later a freelance feature writer (including for International New York Times) and produced nearly 700 bylined articles.
-He has also contributed regularly to US news magazines such as US News & World Report, BusinessWeek and TIME.

 As a scholar, he investigates the workings of the journalistic routines that drive the content of the news media.
 His studies have appeared in such leading mass communication journals as Journalism Studies, International Journal of Communication, Journalism Practice and Journalism: Theory, Practice & Criticism.
+His recent interest includes digital freedom of expression and of the press.
+In 2021-2022, he was on leave from AIU to obtain a law degree (LL.M) in the United States and more recently he is completing a degree in International Human Rights Law in the United Kingdom.

 Research Field